Issue

 A: The IP address is added to the RBL for a specific time (TTL).
 When the TTL expires, if no suspicious activity has been detected for the IP address, it will be removed from the RBL automatically.

 It is not possible to remove an IP from the RBL manually.
 Locally on the server, the IP address can be added to the whitelist.
-More information about this can be found in our documentation:

 - Firewall whitelisting: